mjvogelsong/mjvogelsong.github.io/about.md

 ---

 Hi!
-I'm Michael, and I like pushing AI research forward and making it practical.
+I'm Michael, and I like pushing the frontier of AI research and making it practical.
-I'm currently head of foundation models AI at [Cobot](https://www.co.bot/), working in Seattle, WA.
+I'm currently head of foundational models AI at [Cobot](https://www.co.bot/), working in Seattle, WA.

 Previously, I was chief ML engineer at [Groundlight AI](https://www.groundlight.ai/).
 Before that, I researched and built deep learning into a bunch of different applications at Amazon -- things like scalable nearest neighbor search over vector embeddings and reinforcement learning from human feedback (RLHF) for data-efficient fulfillment center robotics.